blackbaud/bb-constiuent-view-android/README.md

 ## What it has/does

-1. Adds a Android Assistant intent to look up a constituent by name - this displays a small popup with the profile picture, display name, and lookup ID.
+1. Adds an Android Assistant intent to look up a constituent by name - this displays a view with the profile picture, display name, address and phone number.
-1. Adds a slice viewer that will integrate with the Google app when supported.
-1. Blackbaud OAuth login/logout, refreshes the token when expired.
+1. Implements Blackbaud OAuth to login, logout, and refresh the access token when expired.
 1. Includes some [SKY UX](https://developer.blackbaud.com/skyux/) styling so the app look matches the site users are familiar with, and follows Blackbaud style guidelines.

 [![](./Screenshots/MainActivity500h.png)](./Screenshots/MainActivity.png)